Nicola Adams Keynote Speaker

-Nicola Adams OBE is a British Olympian with two gold medals, former professional boxer, and an inspirational speaker on sports, LGBT+ inclusion and diversity.
+Nicola Adams OBE is officially Britain’s most successful female boxer of all time.
+She is a British Olympian with two gold medals and an inspirational speaker on sports, LGBT+ inclusion and diversity.

-Nicola represented Britain internationally at several large sporting events and was both the first female boxer to become an Olympic champion and the first openly LGBT person to win an Olympic boxing Gold medal, both at the London 2012 Olympics, where she won the gold medal in the Women’s Flyweight.
-She also competed at the 2014 Commonwealth Games, the 2015 European Games and the Rio 2016 Olympic Games where she won a gold medal in the Women’s Flyweight, making her the first double Olympic champion.
+She is the only female boxer to have secured the grand slam, having won every major title available to her, making her a sporting icon.
+Nicola represented Britain internationally at several large sporting events and was both the first British female boxer to become an Olympic champion and the first openly LGBT person to win an Olympic boxing Gold medal at the London 2012 Olympics.
+She competed at many events during her career including the 2014 Commonwealth Games, the 2015 European Games and the Rio 2016 Olympic Games where she won a gold medal in the Women’s Flyweight, making her the first double Olympic champion.

 Nicola has been widely recognised for her contributions to British sport.
-In 2017, Nicola was awarded an OBE, and prior to that an MBE in 2013, for her services to boxing.
+In 2017, Nicola was awarded an OBE, and prior to that an MBE in 2013, for her services to boxing and unprecedented achievements in the sport.
 In 2012 she was nominated for the BBC Sports Personality of the Year.